The Phrasal Verb 'Wrap Up' Explained

-An explanation of the different meanings of the English phrasal verb 'wrap up', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'wrap up' from a native speaker, with lots of examples in context

 'Wrap up' is a phrasal verb that you will often hear a lot around Christmastime in English speaking countries, especially in the US and the UK where it tends to be very cold at that time of year.
 Aside from it's more "wintry" meanings, 'wrap up' does also have several other meanings that can be heard all year round and in this post we will look at all of these different meanings, both wintry and non-wintry.
 So, without further ado, let's get started....